What are the economic and societal impacts of potential lower service levels?

 Funded by: Innovate UK

-The project addresses the economic and societal impacts of potential lower service levels by proposing a dynamic capacity management system that maximizes the use of existing capacity and adjusts to travel patterns.
+Addresses the economic impact of lower service levels by proposing a dynamic capacity management solution.

 The rise in private car use in the UK has major implications relating to how transport more generally is provided.
 One problem is that conventional public transport (i.e. bus, light rail and heavy rail) is steadily becom...